iStock-1845456254.jpg

 2. Winterize Irrigation Systems and Outdoor Plumbing

 Frozen pipes are one of the most common winter issues.
+Ensure the community’s landscapers or maintenance teams follow a winterization schedule:

 • Shut off outdoor water valves and properly drain irrigation lines.